Many people regard a mortgage as being one of life’s essentials.

 Life isn’t predictable

-Sadly, every year significant numbers of people die at what might be considered to be a relatively young age.
+Sadly, every year significant numbers of people die at what might be considered to be a relatively young age; you need insurance.

 Don’t rely on the government or lenders